Why Is Hydration Important?

 Staying hydrated ensures that organs flush toxins and properly digest food and nutrients.
 Not only that, but water keeps your organs, including your brain, cushioned and protected.

 If you’re feeling hangry, it could be because you’re dehydrated.
 Your body is an interconnected system, and if you’re not getting enough water, your mind is going to feel the effects.
 Getting enough water helps you stay alert and regulate your mood.

 Not to mention, thirst can bring that same sensation of hunger, so if you’ve recently eaten, but your water bottle is still full, it may be time to take a few sips.

 You know what it feels like to be dehydrated.
 Maybe it’s hit you after a few hours of shopping, or after a long day at the office.
 Headaches, dry mouth, and dizziness are all signs of dehydration, which means that your body is telling you to grab a glass and get hydrated.

-Not only is a dry mouth inconvenient, but it’s a sign that you’re dehydrated.
+Not only is a dry mouth inconvenient, but it’s also a sign that you’re dehydrated.
 Every time you breathe, water molecules escape.
 If you’re an athlete or in a profession where you speak a lot, you may be losing more fluids than you think.
 A dry mouth is an early sign of mild dehydration and is a good reminder to grab a glass of water and drink up.

 Being thirsty may seem like an obvious sign of dehydration, but it’s often overlooked.
 Reaching for a sugar-packed drink like a sports drink or juice might feel like it is quenching your thirst.
 However, a sugary beverage might not be doing as much as you think it is to get your body hydrated.
 If you’re thirsty, it’s a sign that your body wants hydrating fluids that will work to increase your hydration, not your blood glucose levels.